dmbarbour/wikilon/docs/AboutABC.md

 In this case, we have a conflict if `A+aff` (a value annotated affine) is used where `A-aff` (a value that is not affine, a copyable value) is needed.

+### Accelerator Type Checking

+Specialized type checking for accelerators can be effective without becoming overly complicated.
+For example, we could support specialized type models for accelerated process networks, key-value records, and key-based variants.

 ### Dynamic Evaluation

 Many useful programming styles are difficult to statically typecheck.
 Example: